softdevrufaro/3D-CUBE-PROJECTION/README.md

 Short, clear description of what your project does and why it exists.

 ## Features
--3D projection on a 2D surface
+1. 3D projection on a 2D surface
--Rotation of points in a 3D environment
+2. Rotation of points in a 3D environment

 ## Tech Stack
--Python
+1. Python
--pygame
+2. pygame
--numpy
+3. numpy

 ## Installation
 ### Prerequisites
--python version 3.13.0 or later
+1. python version 3.13.0 or later
--pygame version 2.5.5 or later
+2. pygame version 2.5.5 or later
--numpy  version 2.3.5 or later
+3. numpy  version 2.3.5 or later

 ### Steps
 '''bash